CarinaBoldea/Bots/README.md

 1. pyautogui - used to control the mouse and keyboard
 2. keyboard - used to control the keyboard.
 It’s a small Python library which can hook global events, register hotkeys, simulate key presses and much more
-3. win32api - used to deal with the Windows system’s Application Programming Interface (API)
+3. pywin32 - used to deal with the Windows system’s Application Programming Interface (API)
-4. win32con - used
+4. opencv-python - used for computer vision, machine learning, and image processing

 Dino Bot: